HuaiminNotSleepYet/nwidget2/README.md

 # nwidget2

-nwidget is a `header-only` library that provides `property binding`, `declarative syntax` `animation` extension for QWidget.
-It is designed based on the principle of low Invasive and can be introduced without modifying existing code.
+nwidget is a `header-only` C++14 library that provides `property binding`, `declarative syntax` `animation` extension for QWidget.

+It is designed based on the principle of low invasive, can be integrated without modifying existing code.

 [How to use](./docs/How-to-use.md)